entropyxyz/entropy-core/crates/test-cli/README.md

 ## Usage

-### Account names
+### Mnemonic

 As this is a test client, there is no private key storage.
-Instead we use 'account names'.
-An 'account name' is a string from which to derive a substrate sr25519 keypair.
-They are the same as the account names the command line tool [`subkey`](https://docs.substrate.io/reference/command-line-tools/subkey) uses.

-For example the name `Alice` will give you the same keypair as `subkey inspect //Alice` will give you.

-You can use `subkey inspect` to find the seed, private key and account ID associated with a name you choose.

-With this `test-cli`, giving the `//` prefix is optional.
-That is, `Alice` and `//Alice` are identical.
-Note however that account names are case sensitive, so `//Alice` and `//alice` are different accounts.
+Instead we pass in a mnemonic that can be stored as an enviroment variable or passed in on the command line

 ### Help